Peer Reviewed Journals

 Morris, David S. and Jonathan S. Morris.
 “Accidental Online News Exposure and the Digital Divide in the 2012 Presidential Campaign.”
 Social Science Quarterly.

-Morris, David S. “The School Security Apparatus: Does it Accomplish What It Claims to Accomplish?”
-Social Forces.
+Morris, David S. “The School Security Apparatus: Does It Accomplish What It Claims to Accomplish?”

 Morris, David S. “Do Maximum Security Schools Suppress Civic and Political Engagement for Non-White Students Later in Life?”